 Endpoint Modify the default host:port section of the Endpoint URL for the Process Server.
 The default URL points to a server running on localhost:8080.
 Modify only the host and port values to point to your server.
 Username Type in the user name credential, if needed, to access the Process Developer aeldentityService.
-Your Process Server administrator can provide the user name and password associated with the abldentityListConsumer role that enables security for the identity service from Process Developer.
+Your Process Server administrator can provide the user name and password associated with the abIdentityListConsumer role that enables security for the identity service from Process Developer.
 Information about this role is included in the Server, Installation, Configuration, and Deployment sections of this help.
-Web Service, as described in Creating and Deploying a Business Process Archive Contribution .
+Note that the user name and password may be the same one you type in when deploying a BPR file as a Web Service, as described in Creating and Deploying a Business Process Archive Contribution .
 Password Type in the Password for the above user name